 Modera Wealth Management is an East Coast-based wealth management firm that provides customized portfolios and wealth management services, mostly to high net worth individuals.
-Though the firm technically does not have an investment minimum, it notes that its strategies may work best for clients who have at least $2 million to invest, and its minimum fees may not be worth it for lower net worth individuals.
+Though the firm technically does not have an investment minimum and it does serve clients who aren’t considered high net worth, it notes that its services are intended for those who have at least $2 million to invest.

-The bottom line: Modera Wealth Management is a New Jersey-based wealth management firm catering largely to high net worth clients, although there is no investment minimum.
+The bottom line: Modera Wealth Management is a wealth management firm catering largely to high net worth clients, although there is no formal investment minimum.

 Minimum investment: None | |